breck7/scroll/scroll/readme.md

 ### File Formats

-In Dud individual posts are saved as dumbdown files with the file extension "dd".
+In Scroll individual posts are saved as dumbdown files with the file extension "dd".

-Entire duds are saved as [stamp](https://jtree.treenotation.org/designer/#standard%20stamp) files with the extension "stamp".
+Entire Scrolls are saved as [stamp](https://jtree.treenotation.org/designer/#standard%20stamp) files with the extension "stamp".

 ### Language

-Dud is written in plain Javascript.
+Scroll is written in plain Javascript.
 Instead of using TypeScript, JSDoc TypeScript will be attempted.
 Much ergonomic pain is expected but we'll see.

 https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html

-TypeScript may be used in the future, but for now a design goal of Dud is to keep things minimial and close to the metal, and if it means slightly worse type checking and docs.
+TypeScript may be used in the future, but for now a design goal of Scroll is to keep things minimial and close to the metal, and if it means slightly worse type checking and docs.

 ### Git

-Dud is designed with git in mind.
+Scroll is designed with git in mind.
 Articles are stored as files tracked by git.

 ### Writing Experience